johm/redemmas/bylaws.md

             departmental review, the new hire is interviewed by the full collective at a monthly collective meeting.
-        3. If the full collective approves the hire, they become a provisional collective member.
+        3. If the full collective approves the hire, they become a prospective collective member.

     5. After three months:
         1. There is another departmental review.

-    6. After six months as a provisional collective member:
+    6. After six months as a prospective collective member:
-        1. After a final departmental review, the full collective reviews the new hire, and if there are no blocking concerns, the provisional member is added to the LLC.
+        1. After a final departmental review, the full collective reviews the new hire, and if there are no blocking concerns, the prospective member is added to the LLC as a member and becomes a collective member.

     7. All reviews are recorded and kept on file, and are geared to provide a standardized formula for evaluation.